 That same month, individuals working for Chanel’s outposts in Korea engaged in a temporary strike, protesting long hours and low wages.
 “The recent strike shows the desperation of workers in the services industry,” a representative for Korean Federation of Service Workers’ Unions said in a statement in March 2018.
 “Although department stores look luxurious and fancy, salesclerks working there are suffering from intense work for low wages.
 This is the reality of the nation’s cosmetics industry.”

-These are just a sampling of the attempts by laborers in the garment manufacturing sector – both at the high end and in terms of fast fashion – to push back against the exploitation that is rampant in the global fashion industry.
-The question is: Why haven’t fashion brands cleaned up their acts?
+These are just a sampling of the attempts by laborers in the garment manufacturing sector – both at the high end and in terms of fast fashion – and the media, alike, to push back against the exploitation that is rampant in the global fashion industry.
+The question is: Why do fashion brands continue to fail to clean up their acts?

-Even if brands want to be part of the solution (and both consumers and laborers consistently demand that they do), they are hindered by the current legal system.
+Even if brands want to be part of the solution, particularly as consumers, investors, the media, and their laborers consistently demand that they do, they are hindered by the current legal system.
 One of the biggest problems is that if brands are to eradicate labor exploitation, they must take more control of their supply chains.
 But if they take more control over their supply chains, they open themselves up to the risk of tremendous legal liability.

 To effect real change in the global fashion industry, the countries where brands are headquartered – whether it be Spain, home to Zara’s parent company Inditex, Sweden for H&M, or France for most of the brands owned by LVMH and Kering – need to reconsider their legal policies.
 To be specific, the existing liability rules need to be amended to incentivize brands’ direct involvement in labor issues within their supply chains.